Music Maker 25

 Saturday, December 7, 2019 | 1:00 pm

 The ‘Music Maker 25’ package — which provides access to all seven ‘Music Maker 25’ shows at The Fruit — and single tickets, including $10 Duke student tickets, are now on sale.
 Packages and single tickets can be purchased online, via phone at 919-684-4444, and in person at the Duke University Box Office, Tuesday through Friday, 11 AM to 6 PM.

 At this Saturday matinee presentation, an intergenerational mix of performers from the U.S. and Canada demonstrates the extraordinary range of sounds and musical styles being advanced by Native American artists.
 Over the past 25 years, Pura Fé’s voice has graced records by the Indigo Girls, Robert Mirabal, and The Band’s Robbie Robertson, among others.
 Her own albums, with a cappella trio Ulali as well as solo, place her mesmerizing vocals front and center.
 Born and raised in Montana, Crow tribal member Cary Morin shifted from the rock-oriented ensemble The Atoll to the acoustic fingerpicking now synonymous with his solo work.
 Sharing Tuscarora lineage with Pura Fé, the Deer Clan Singers bring indigenous traditions into the present.
 Pura Fé hosts the proceedings, with opening sets by Morin and Deer Clan Singers.
 Scarcely into his twenties, Pembroke-based Lumbee and Lakota guitarist Lakota John & Kin perform in the exhibition space at The Fruit prior to the performance.Music Maker 25 is made possible, in part, with support from the Mary Duke Biddle Foundation and the North Carolina Arts Council, a division of the Department of Natural and Cultural Resources.
 Music Maker 25 is proud to be a part of Come Hear NC and the Year of Music in North Carolina, as well as the Smithsonian Year of Music.
-For more information visit https://music.si.edu.

 “Tuscarora tribe descendant Pura Fé blends world beat rhythms with Southern blues and her own powerful vocals.”